frcojimenez/GW_Rdown/README.md

 To fully and succesufully use all codes stored here, one needs to have the following codes and versions installed:
 * Python ≥ 3.0 along with the qnm package [8-9] and the numpy package;
-* Mathematica ≥ 11.0.
+* Mathematica ≥ 11.0;
+* (optional, only if one wishes to use the Fortran version of the KerrQNMOvertones code) A Fortran compiler compatible at least with the Fortran 2003 standard.
+Compatibility with the Fortran 90 or 95 standards is sufficient provided a few lines of the code are disabled (see the Readme file in the ./codes/Fortran folder).

-The KerrQNMOvertones code is available in two versions that respectively require only the use of Python (without the need for the qnm package) or only the use of Mathematica.
+The KerrQNMOvertones code is available in three versions that respectively require only the use of Fortran, only the use of Python (without the need for the qnm package), or only the use of Mathematica.

 # Structure